android/platform_external_protobuf/java/README.txt

   MessageNano.
 - The 'bytes' type translates to the Java type byte[].

+The generated messages are not thread-safe for writes, but may be used simultaneously from multiple threads in a read-only manner.
+In other words, if a message is being modified then the message, its ancestors, and its descendents must not be accessed from any other thread at the same time.
+Field reads, getter methods, toByteArray(...), writeTo(...), getCachedSize(), and getSerializedSize() are all considered read-only operations.

 IMPORTANT: If you have fields with defaults and opt out of accessors

 How fields with defaults are serialized has changed.
 Because we don't